-- Ensuring the secure location of equipment and documentation to help safeguard the Council's ICT assets.
-Portable equipment must be locked away when not in use and must not be removed from the premises without permission. - Only persons authorised by the Town Clerk may use Council computer systems.
+- Ensuring the secure location of equipment and documentation to help safeguard the Council's ICT assets. - Only persons authorised by the Town Clerk may use Council computer systems.
 The authority given to use a system will be sufficient but not excessive and users will be notified that the authority given to them must not be exceeded.
 Secure areas will be password protected. - Developing operating procedures to control use of ICT equipment.
 Access to the Computers is subject to passwords.
-Levels of encryption will be maintained according to risk. - > Installing and keeping updated, reliable and reputable anti-virus software. (see below) - Maintaining activated firewalls to act security guards between the internet and the computer network.
+Levels of encryption will be maintained according to risk.

-- > Staying up to date with the latest software. - > Ensuring staff avoid clicking on email attachments unless they know the source. - > Changing passwords regularly, using a unique combination of numbers, letters and case types. - > Ensuring staff use the internet with caution and ignore pop-ups, drive-by downloads while surfing. - Taking the time to research the basic aspects of computer security and educate ourselves on evolving cyber-threats. - Performing daily full system scans and creating a periodic system backup schedule to ensure data is retrievable should something happen to a computer. - Being satisfied that partner organisations or contractors who use their own systems have adequate security arrangements in place.
+- > Installing and keeping updated, reliable and reputable anti-virus software. (see below) - Maintaining activated firewalls to act security guards between the internet and the computer network. - > Staying up to date with the latest software. - > Ensuring staff avoid clicking on email attachments unless they know the source. - > Changing passwords regularly, using a unique combination of numbers, letters and case types. - > Ensuring staff use the internet with caution and ignore pop-ups, drive-by downloads while surfing. - Taking the time to research the basic aspects of computer security and educate ourselves on evolving cyber-threats. - Performing daily full system scans and creating a periodic system backup schedule to ensure data is retrievable should something happen to a computer. - Being satisfied that partner organisations or contractors who use their own systems have adequate security arrangements in place.